CircuitVerse/Blog/content/posts/Priyank_Final_Report.md

 **Error path:**

 If synthesis fails, the worker captures stderr lines (via console overrides and `printErr` callbacks), runs them through `errorParser.js`, and sends back a human-readable error message.
-All messages (progress, errors, results) flow through `synthesisStore` and are displayed reactively by `VerilogTerminal.vue`.
+All messages (progress, errors, and success messages) flow through `synthesisStore` and are displayed reactively by `VerilogTerminal.vue`.

 ---